How to make a DIY Jigsaw Table (Step by Step Guide)

 Place the jigsaw on the board and outline the outer shape of the jigsaw base (without the jigsaw shoe).

-NOTE: Take into account the length of the jigsaw and whether you have a jigsaw with/without a cord.
+NOTE: Take into account the length of the jigsaw and whether your model is corded or cordless.

 How to make a jigsaw table.
 Homemade Jigsaw Table.
 DIY Jigsaw Table.